-The brief outline in the Book of Kings is amply filled up in that of Chronicles (2 Chronicles 26.).
-Here, also, the first event recorded is the taking of Elath.
-This important harbor, from which, as from the neighboring Ezion-Geber, Solomon had sent his fleet of traders to Ophir (1 Kings 9:26-28; 2 Chronicles 8:17, 18), lay on the north-eastern end of the Gulf of Akabah, and at present bears the same name.
-Of its ancient greatness only a tower remains for protection of the pilgrims to Mecca.
-Around it are ruins and wretched hovels; but abundance of date-palms still betokens the former fertility.
-For half-an-hour beyond the town stretch, along the blue gulf, sands covered with beautiful shells; the view being finally shut off by granite and sandstone mountains.
-Such is the present aspect of "Eloth" (or Elath) "the strong trees."
-There can be little doubt that when in the days of Joram of Judah "Edom revolted" (2 Kings 8:20-22), Elath recovered its independence.
+8:20-22), Elath recovered its independence.
 The conquest of Edom by Amaziah had apparently only extended as far as Petra, about half, way between the Dead Sea and Elath.
 In occupying it again and rebuilding it, Uzziah therefore completed the subjection of the country by his father.
 Such an expedition could not, in the state of Edom, have offered any real difficulty, however much its success must, after the late disasters, have raised the courage of Judah and inspired the people with confidence.
 These circumstances, as well as the place which the narrative occupies in the sacred text, lead us to infer that this was the first military undertaking of Uzziah, And, in view of his ultimate purpose as regarded Israel, the king would naturally begin with what was not only certain of success, but would also secure his rear in any future expedition.
 Nor was this all.
 A wide-reaching plan of national restoration would embrace the revival of commerce.
-And what prominence the new Tarshish mercantile marine held in public thought, and how it affected life in Judah in the days of Jotham, the successor of Uzziah, appears from the allusion in Isaiah 2:16.
+And what prominence the new Tarshish mercantile marine held in public thought, and how it affected life in Judah in the days of Jotham, the successor of Uzziah, appears from the allusion in 2006Isaiah 2:16.

 As regards the religious condition of the country it is significant that, as the reign of former kings, so the present was characterized by a combination of doing "the right in the sight of Jehovah," with a continuance of "the high places," and their sacrifices and worship.
 It seems to indicate that this strange mixture in religion marked the highest point attained by the people.
-But even this qualified adherence to the worship of the Lord was only temporary, as the text explains: "in the days of Zechariah, who instructed him in the fear of God" (2 Chronicles 26:5).
+But even this qualified adherence to the worship of the Lord was only temporary, as the text explains: "in the days of Zechariah, who instructed him in the fear of God"^{ff5} (4007) Chronicles 26:5).
 This prepares us alike for the later history of the king, and for what we shall learn of the condition of the people.

 But the first or religious period of the reign of Uzziah was one of continuous and progressive prosperity.
 Although it is not possible to determine the precise chronological succession of events, it seems likely that the expedition against the Philistines soon followed that to the Red Sea.
-The object of it was finally to break up the great anti-Judaean confederacy which, in the days of King Jehoram, had wrought such havoc in Judah, after the successful revolt of Edom (2 Chronicles 21:8-10).
-The defeat of Edom must have rendered this expedition also one of comparative ease.
-One by one the great Philistine cities fell; Gath, which, in the reign of

-Joash, had been wrested by Hazael of Syria, and made the starting-point of his incursion into Judah (2 Kings 12:17); Jabneh (Joshua 15:11), afterwards Jamnia, and about nine miles to the northeast of it, and three miles from the sea, Ashdod.
-It was probably owing to the importance of this strong town, which commanded the road from Egypt, that the sacred text specially mentions this district as one in which the king "built cities" (2 Chronicles 26:6).
+The object of it was finally to break up the great anti-Judaean confederacy which, in the days of King Jehoram, had wrought such havoc in Judah, after the successful revolt of Edom ( 2 Chronicles 21:8-10).^{ff6} The defeat of Edom must have rendered this expedition also one of comparative ease.
+One by one the great Philistine cities fell; Gath, which, in the reign of Joash, had been wrested by Hazael of Syria, and made the starting-point of his incursion into Judah (10272 Kings 12:17); Jabneh (1089Joshua 15:11), afterwards Jamnia, and about nine miles to the northeast of it, and three miles from the sea, Ashdod.
+It was probably owing to the importance of this strong town, which commanded the road from Egypt, that the sacred text specially mentions this district as one in which the king "built cities" (48072 Chronicles 26:6).
 The general policy seems wisely to have been not to destroy nor depopulate the Philistine cities, but to render them harmless by breaking down their fortifications, and founding by their side throughout the Philistine territory, cities, inhabited no doubt by Juda~an colonists.
-And from Philistia the expedition naturally extended to, and reduced to submission, the Arab tribe to the south "in Gur-baal" and "the Meunim" (or Meunites).7
+And from Philistia the expedition naturally extended to, and reduced to submission, the Arab tribe to the south "in Gur-baal" and "the Meunim" (or Meunites).^{ff7}